Why Milanesa is More Than Just Comfort Food in Argentina

 – Oil for frying

-Season the pork loin cutlets with salt and pepper.
-Then, dip them in the beaten eggs and coat them in breadcrumbs.
-Fry in hot oil for about 3-4 minutes on each side, or until golden and crispy.
+Fry in hot oil on each side for 3-4 minutes or until golden and crispy.
 Serve with mashed potatoes and a side of vegetables for a delicious and comforting meal.

 4. Eggplant Milanesa

-For a vegetarian option, eggplant milanesa is a great choice.
-It is made with thinly sliced eggplant, which is breaded and fried in the same way as the traditional milanesa.
-The result is a crispy and flavorful dish that is perfect for vegetarians or anyone looking for a meatless meal.
+For a vegetarian option, eggplant milanesa is an excellent choice.
+It is made with thinly sliced eggplant, which is breaded and fried like the traditional milanesa.

 To make eggplant milanesa, you will need: